MatteoGuidii/MoneyMosaic/README.md

 **Need help choosing Local vs Docker?** See [DOCKER.md](./DOCKER.md)

-For detailed development setup, see [docs/ARCHITECTURE.md](./docs/ARCHITECTURE.md).
+For a detailed view of the architecture, see [docs/ARCHITECTURE.md](./docs/ARCHITECTURE.md).

 ## 🔒 Security & Production